Koi-foo/kernel-manager/README.md

 Language logic Python 3
 The program can update the kernel, change the build type, remove old kernels, clean the file storage, update the distribution.

+## Translation of the program.
+The program has been translated into Russian and English.
+The English version needs some work.
+Translation instructions are located in the locale directory of the root directory of kernel-manager.

 ## Requires:
 * python3-base
 * python3-module-PyQt5
+* python3-module-gettext
 * xdg-utils
 * update-kernel